sencha-dev/powkit/README.md

   - All testing is done on linux, windows support is hazy at best.
   - The library assumes the host architecture is little-endian, I'm fairly confident big-endian architectures will not function properly.
   - The base ProgPow implementation ("ProgPow094") exists in the `internal/progpow` package.
   - One day I'll implement BeamHashIII, it is just a slight modification of Equihash (I think 150_5?).
-Other than that, there are no outstanding algorithms that are planned - there is a [cryptonight](https://github.com/Equim-chan/cryptonight) and a [randomx](https://git.dero.io/DERO_Foundation/RandomX) implementation in Go, though these aren't really of interest.
+Other than that, no other algorithms are planned - there is a [cryptonight](https://github.com/Equim-chan/cryptonight) and a [randomx](https://git.dero.io/DERO_Foundation/RandomX) implementation in Go, though these aren't really of interest.
   Of course, this can change if new algorithms become popular.

 # Roadmap